jesusjorge/jesusjorge.github.io/README.md

 This is just my testing website

 ---
 Perhaps some of you may know how complicated it is to deliver Software to a end user, with all its dependencies, files, and everyhing.
+Specially in the case of Python, which requires some extra steps.
+Now imagine that you also need to update such software, so you will have to start the process again, doing reinstalls, and extra steps.

-Imagine if we could just send him one link, and just by clicking it, it will instantly install, configure, and run such software.
-Just **Click and Run**
+Wouldn't it be nice if we could just send him one link, and just by clicking it, it will instantly install, configure, and run such software.
+Just **Click and Run**.
+And any updates don't require any user intervention.
+It will always run the latest update.
+Just in the same way as we could update a Website, and don't require the user to "reinstall" or setup anything.
+Just hands free software.

+That would simplify most of the [Package Software] -> [Deliver to User] -> [User (re)install software] - > [User uses the software] -> [User requires changes] -> [Developer rewrites software] -> back to step 1, Package Software

+It will turn that into this: [Developer writes software] -> [User uses the software] -> [User requires changes] -> back to step 1

 What I have here is a single line of code that will result in a cascade of events that will lead to:
 - Automatic pip installs when required